Admission Policies

 Requirements for Direct-From-High-School Students

-Students not qualifying for admission to the College of Health and Human Services will be admitted through the Department of Exploratory Studies in University College.
+Students not qualifying for admission to the College of Health and Human Services will be admitted through the Exploratory Studies program in University College.

 Selective/Limited Admission